fhillipgcastillo/hackernews-react-apollo/README.md

 * graphql-tag: Exports the gql function for your queries & mutations
 * react-apollo contains the bindings to use Apollo Client with React.
 * graphql contains Facebook’s reference implementation of GraphQL - Apollo Client uses some of its functionality as well.

+## Index.js Notes
+### Main configuration for Apollo

+* Imported all requirements
+* Created an httpLink that will connect with ApolloClient, instance of the graphql API, this graphql server will be running in the port 4000.
+* Instatiate the Apollo Client with the corresponding httpLink and the instans of the  In Memory Cache.
+* Add on the render method a new wrapper with a high order component called ApolloProvider and get client as a prop of it.